 - Georgetown Chanukah Lighting (30 Minutes before sunset).

-- Please bring warm clothes, as we plan to sing, pray and light the menorah outside, in the Georgetown Square, then enjoy local restaurants and shops!
+- Please bring warm clothes, as rain or shine we plan to sing, pray and light the menorah, then enjoy local restaurants and shops!

 Reaching Into The Community.
 In the final days, we know “it shall come to pass, that whoever calls on the name of Yahweh (Our Lord), shall be saved.
 For in Mount Zion and in Jerusalem there shall be deliverance, as Adonai has said, among the remnant whom Adonai calls… and on My menservants and on My maidservants, I will pour out My Ruach in those days” (Joel 2:28-29)… so we being many, “are gathered together in Ha’Shem, (knowing He is here) in the midst…” (Mathew 18:20), building our communities.